 - Focusing on public education and training organisations and neglecting the private education providers

 - Too many expectations from employers and not enough rewards,

 - No effective education and training reforms No or less engagement of group training organisations

 - Few Multi-Industry Pre-Apprenticeship programs

 - A regulator that does not understand the changing needs of the time and learners or

 - A mix of all these factors?

-We believe the more investment in the public and private training and education organisations and policy and regulatory changes are the only ways to move forward.
+We believe the more investment in public and private training and education organisations and policy and regulatory changes are the only ways to move forward.